2015 Smith Postdoctoral Fellowship in Conservation Research

 - Cover letter: Applicants should provide a compelling narrative of her/his interest in conservation, evidence of leadership and innovation, and how the fellowship could facilitate a unique and interdisciplinary plan for professional development.
 Applicants should not use cover letters to restate or extend material presented in the proposal, personal statement, and vita.
 Thoughtful, well-crafted cover letters improve the likelihood that competitive proposals will be identified during the initial stages of proposal evaluation.

-- Title Page: Include applicant's name, contact information, project title, academic sponsor and research institution, reference names and institutions, and conservation practitioner sponsor (if known).
+- Title Page: Include applicant's name, contact information, project title, academic sponsor and research institution, reference names and institutions, and conservation practitioner sponsor.

 Research Plan: The 8-page research plan should include the following: